/etc/salt/master.d/tower.conf

 Configuration¶

 Salt Tower is set up and configured in the salt master configuration.
-See salts ext_pillar
+See salts ext_pillar documentation for details about external pillar modules.

-external pillar modules only needs one or more tower files for configuration:
+The tower external pillar modules only needs one or more tower files for configuration:

 # /etc/salt/master.d/tower.conf